eTap vs Di2 vs EPS – WHICH IS BEST FOR YOU?

 I evaluate drivetrain performance by considering the stiffness of the crankset and how smoothly the chain runs across the rings and cassette cogs.

 The Tier 1 Shimano Dura Ace and SRAM Red are stiffer than their Tier 2 counterparts.
-Likewise, the chainrings on those cranksets are made in such a way that you get a smoother ride than those found on Tier 2 groupsets even with the more affordable and better wearing Ultegra and Force level chains.
+Likewise, the chainrings on those cranksets are made in such a way that you get a smoother ride than those found on Tier 2 groupsets even with the more affordable and better wearing Shimano Ultegra and SRAM Force level chains.
 This might be important to racers and stronger enthusiasts putting out big watts.
 For most enthusiasts, however, I don’t think the added performance is worth paying more for.

 Campy’s top three cranksets – Super Record, Record, and Chorus – are similarly stiff.
 Using a Super Record chain, which isn’t a whole lot more expensive than the Chorus one, will also make the Chorus crankset run just as smoothly as the Super Record or Record crankset.